dpelle/vim-LanguageTool/README.md

 ## Download the stand-alone version of LanguageTool

-Download the stand-alone version of LanguageTool (LanguageTool-*.zip) from http://www.languagetool.org/, click on "LanguageTool stand-alone for your desktop" to download it.
+Download the stand-alone version of LanguageTool (LanguageTool-*.zip) from http://www.languagetool.org/, scroll down and click on "Desktop version for offline use" to download it.
 Unzip it:
 ```
-  $ unzip LanguageTool-3.6.zip
+  $ unzip LanguageTool-4.9.zip
 ```
-This should extract the file LanguageTool-3.6/languagetool-commandline.jar among several other files.
+This should extract the file LanguageTool-4.9/languagetool-commandline.jar among several other files.

 ## Build LanguageTool from sources in git